mattschlosser/php-totp/README.md

 ### Verifying successful provisioning

-Once a user has been provisioned, you need to aks them them for the OTP from their authenticator app to confirm that it has been set up successfully.
+Once a user has been provisioned, you need to ask them for the OTP from their authenticator app to confirm that it has been set up successfully.
 Once you've received the user's input, verification is simple:

 ```php
 $isVerified = (new Totp(decrypt($user->totpSecret))->verify($inputOtp);
 ```

-To avoid problems that can arise when the user enters their OTP close to the end of a time step, you can choose to accept a certain number of previous passwords as well as the current password.
-You can do this by providing a `window` argument to the `Totp::verify()` method.
-The argument identifies the maximum number of time steps the verification will go back to check for a matching OTP.
+To avoid problems arising when the user enters their OTP close to the end of a time step, you can choose to accept a small number of previous passwords as well as the current password.
+Provide a `window` argument to the `Totp::verify()` method, which identifies the maximum number of time steps the verification will go back to check for a matching OTP.

 ```php
 $isVerified = (new Totp(decrypt($user->totpSecret))->verify(password: $inputOtp, window: 1);
 ```

-By default, `Totp::verify()` only accepts the current OTP. **It is very strongly recommended that you verify _at most_ with a window of 1 (i.e. accept either the current OTP or the one immediately preceding it).**
+By default, `Totp::verify()` only accepts the current OTP. **It is very strongly recommended that you verify _at most_ with a window of 1**.

 ### Batch-provisioning users

-You can re-use an UrlGenerator instance to provision multiple users with TOTP and send each a notification with their own unique URL.
+You can re-use an UrlGenerator instance to provision multiple users with TOTP and notify each of them with their own unique URL.

 ````php
 $generator = UrlGenerator::from("Equit");